kishuni/speedfuns/undertale/pacifist.md

 Do not help Monster Kid from the bridge.
 It's faster.
 (Sorry!)

 ### Undyne
+- New strat to skip the first dialog and encounter. http://webm.host/5d78a/
 - Hit `Challenge` as it makes the spears go faster.
 - `Flee` ASAP.
 - During the final phase, you want to finish off at `1 HP` by getting hit by three arrows and a spear at the end.
 This makes MTT's quiz go faster.